Reich Ministry of Public Enlightenment and Propaganda: Establishment and functions

 The ministry moved into the 18th-century Ordenspalais building across from the Reich Chancellery in Berlin, then used by the United Press Department of the Reich Government (Vereinigten Presseabteilung der Reichsregierung).
 It had been responsible for coordinating the Weimar Republic's official press releases but by then had been incorporated into the Nazi state.
 On 25 March 1933 Goebbels explained the future function of the Ministry of Propaganda to broadcasting company directors: "The Ministry has the task of carrying out an intellectual mobilization in Germany.
 In the field of the spirit it is thus the same as the Ministry of Defense in the field of security. [...]
-Spiritual mobilization [is] just as necessary, perhaps even more necessary, than making the people materially able to defend themselves."The ministry was tailored for Joseph Goebbels, who had been the Reich propaganda leader of the Nazi Party since April 1930.
+Spiritual mobilization [is] just as necessary, perhaps even more necessary, than making the people materially able to defend themselves."In an address about the propaganda film Triumph of the Will, Joseph Goebbels emphasized that propaganda was most effective when its recipients were unaware they were consuming it.
+The ministry was tailored for Goebbels, who had been the Reich propaganda leader of the Nazi Party since April 1930.
 By a decree of 30 June 1933, numerous functions of other ministries were transferred under the responsibility of the new ministry.
 The role of the new ministry was to centralise Nazi control of all aspects of German cultural, mass media and intellectual life for the country.